jonhjelm/docs-and-training/tutorials/services/python_sync_calculator.md

 ### Adapt the webservice's context root
-The first thing to do is to adapt the existing code so that the calculator will run and be reachable after you have deployed it on the CloudFlow platform.
+The first thing to do is to adapt the existing code so that the calculator will run and be reachable after you have deployed it on the SemWES platform.
 Therefore, you have to tell the service its _relative deployment path_ or _context root_.
-In CloudFlow, this path is always made up of two elements:
+In SemWES, this path is always made up of two elements:
 ```
 CONTEXT_ROOT=/<project>-<service_name>
 ```